nultron64/CF-Tag-Hider/README.md

-Injects a button at the head of "Problem Tags" block to hide/unhide the problem tags
+Injects a button at the head of "Problem Tags" block to hide/unhide the problem tags.

 Note:
 - It considers the first div of the class "roundbox sidebox borderTopRound" that contains the text "→ Problem tags" in it's innerText.